Skip to content

 What is a Model?

 A generative model learns to create new data similar to the training data.
-This is in contrast to a discriminatory model which learns to look at a new data point and predict a label or number.
+This is in contrast to a discriminative model which learns to look at a new data point and predict a label or number.
 For images, you can imagine that:

-- generative model: learns to make new images
+• generative model: learns to make new images

-- discriminatory model: learns to classify it as cat or dog / predict auction price
+• discriminative model: learns to classify it as cat or dog / predict auction price

 What Does "Generating" Mean?